naytxi/piscine/README.md

 🖐️ Hi!
 I'm Nay and I'm currently learning to code.

-🚀 This is the the piscine part of the 42 Urduliz, first steps on C with peer to peer method.
+🚀 This is the piscine part of the 42 Urduliz, first steps on C with peer to peer method.

 ✈️ Welcome to my journey.